Natti Natasha discography

-The discography of Dominican recording artist Natti Natasha consists of three studio albums, one extended play, 68 singles (including 9 as featured artist), and four promotional singles.
+The discography of Dominican singer Natti Natasha consists of three studio albums, one extended play, 68 singles (including 9 as featured artist), and four promotional singles.

 Her debut album, Iluminatti, was released on February 15, 2019, by Pina Records and Sony Music Latin.
 Her second album, Nattividad, was released on September 24, 2021.
 Her third studio album, Nasty Singles, was released on December 8, 2023.
 Her fourth album, Natti Natasha en Amargue, was released on February 7, 2025.